MUSEUM HOURS:

 Zygmunt Planetarium

-Step into our inflatable, digital Zygmunt Planetarium for a 20-30 minute facilitated experience that will allow your students to explore the night sky like never before.
-Limited capacity of 15 students and 2 chaperones per session.
+Step into our inflatable, digital Zygmunt Planetarium for a 20–30 minute facilitated experience that will allow your students to explore the night sky like never before.
+Limited capacity of 20 students and 2 chaperones per session.
+Content is adjusted to suit each grade level.

 *Also available as an outreach program to your site.
-See information under Science on Wheels section.
+See information under Science on Wheels.

 Science on Stage